 For a good example of what not to do, there is a famous Family Guy scene I love about pizza place salads and how they are always a disappointment.
 Feel free to take a quick break from cooking and watch that clip!

 Picking fruit at the store can seem like a bit of a gamble at times, so I’ll walk you through a surefire way to get it right.

 Here are the things you need to know to pick the best peaches:

-- Understand Seasonality: There’s a very good reason we still refer to there being seasons for fruits and vegetables.
+- Understand Seasonality: There’s a very good reason I still refer to there being seasons for fruits and vegetables.
 It’s because that’s naturally when they taste better.
 Ideal times for peaches is between July and September.

 - You can get them throughout the rest of the year, but will typically be underdeveloped.
 There’s also a chance they will be a far off import, which means peaches are deliberately shipped under ripe to survive the trip.

 - Know the Right Color: For ripe peaches, you do not want any shades of green.
 No green spots, no green hues – green is bad!
 If there is still green in your peach it means you’re too early and starches are not broken down yet.

 - Why is green on a peach bad?
 As you likely know, fruits change color when they ripen.
 Plants contain chlorophyll, which I see as green.